A computation of $THH_*(ku)$ using a gathered spectral sequence: Spectral sequences from towers of spectra

-\end{lemma} \begin{proof} The diagram of the statement is commutative because of \cref{prop:cofiber2}, which can also be used to check that the following diagram is commutative and has rows and column exact:
+where $u \in (Y^c_{b+1})_*$ and $h$ is the map $(Y^c_{b+1})_* \to (Y^c_b)_*$. \end{lemma} \begin{proof} The diagram of the statement is commutative because of Lemma~\ref{prop:cofiber2}, which can also be used to check that the following diagram is commutative and has exact rows and columns:

 Here we can see that $x\in (Y_{b}^{b+1})_{*}$ can be lifted through $p$ to $(Y_b^{c})_*$: indeed, $f(x) = i^{c-b-1}(\beta)$ so $g(x) = 0$, and then there exists $\tilde{x}\in(Y_b^{c})_*$ such that $p(\tilde{x})=x$.